TANYA'S

 Howling

-CRF cats often howl, especially at night.
-Howling is sometimes the result of toxin levels in the blood.
-However, it may also have other causes such as deafness, hyperactive thyroid, high blood pressure or occasionally just old age and possibly cognitive dysfunction (senility).
-Certain medications such as periactin (Cyproheptadine), an appetite stimulant, or anabolic steroids, such as stanazole (Winstrol), can make a cat become vocal.
+CKD cats often howl, especially at night.
+Howling is commonly caused by high blood pressure.
+It may also have other causes such as toxins, deafness, hyperthyroidism, or occasionally just old age and possibly cognitive dysfunction (senility).
+Certain medications such as cyproheptadine (Periactin) or mirtazapine (Remeron), both appetite stimulants, or anabolic steroids, can make a cat become vocal.

 Refusal to Eat

-This is very common in CRF cats.
-Common causes include stomach acid, high phosphorus levels, dehydration, constipation, fluid retention and loss of sense of smell.
-Many cats refuse to eat the CRF prescription diets in particular.
-Treating the cause will usually help, though some CRF cats will always need encouragement to eat.
+This is really common in CKD cats.
+Common causes include nausea, high phosphorus levels, dehydration, constipation, fluid retention, anaemia or loss of sense of smell.
+Many cats refuse to eat the therapeutic kidney diets in particular.
+Treating the cause will usually help, though some CKD cats will always need encouragement to eat.

 Eating Litter